reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 ## Available objectives

 The solver already provides multiple built-in objectives distinguished by their `type`.
-All these objectives can be split into two groups.
+All these objectives can be split into the following groups.

-### Scalar objectives
+### Cost objectives

-These objectives targeting for some scalar characteristic of solution:
+These objectives specify how "total" cost of job insertion is calculated:

 * `minimize-cost`: minimizes total transport cost calculated for all routes.
 Here, total transport cost is seen as linear combination of total time and distance
 * `minimize-distance`: minimizes total distance of all routes
 * `minimize-duration`: minimizes total duration of all routes

+One of these objectives has to be set and only one.

+### Scalar objectives

+Besides cost objectives, there are other objectives which are targeting for some scalar characteristic of solution:

 * `minimize-unassigned`: minimizes amount of unassigned jobs.
 Although, solver tries to minimize amount of unassigned jobs all the time, it is possible that solution, discovered during refinement, has more unassigned jobs than previously accepted.
 The reason of that can be conflicting objective (e.g. minimize tours) and restrictive